Student Health and Counseling Center

 2. Expand Wellness in the Classroom

-Each year, SHAC holds an open application process to select new student members who are passionate about contributing to our mission and goals.
-Individuals interested in advocating and serving as the voice for their peers at Fresno State on issues related to health and wellness are encouraged to apply.
+Every spring semester, SHAC holds an open application process to select new student members who are passionate about contributing to our mission and goals.
+Individuals interested in advocating and serving as the voice for their peers at Fresno State on health and wellness issues are encouraged to apply.

 - Being a SHAC member: